 Production is the new default

-When you create a new Angular project, the commands ng build and ng serve use the production build by default.
+use the production build by default.
 That's good because the production build detects several errors the development build misses.
 But it's also bad because building in production mode is slow.
 Plus, debugging a production build isn't as smooth as debugging a development build.
 Source maps help to cope with minified builds, but they aren't perfect.

 You have two options to run an Angular 12 project in development mode:

-• You add the parameter --configuration development to ng serve.
+- You add the parameter

 What if there's no development build?